Production of sound

 - With all else being equal...

-- Speed of sound in stiff objects > elastic objects.
+- Speed of sound in stiff objects > compressible objects.

 - Speed of sound in less dense objects > more dense objects.
-Even though gases are less dense than solids, sound still travels slower in them because they are too elastic.
+Even though gases are less dense than solids, sound still travels slower in them because they are too compressible.

 - Speed of sound in hot objects > cold objects.